 1. The API invoker requests authorization information to invoke the service API exposed by the API exposing function 1.

-NOTE: This step may use either the existing procedure to obtain authorization to access service API specified in clause 8.16 or the procedure that involves the resource owner client to get authorization information.
-For the latter case, the detailed procedure will be specified in SA3.
+NOTE: This step may use either the existing procedure to obtain authorization to access service API specified in clause 8.16 or the procedure that involves the resource owner to get authorization information.
+For the latter case, the mechanisms to support interactions with Resource owner are specified in 3GPP TS 33.122 [12].